anoniscoding/yorlang/readme.md

 You should get something like: ``báwo ni ayé``

+## Developer Guide

+For Developers, [these docs](./src/README.md) will help you understand Yorlang's internal architecture, should you wish to make adjustments.

 ## Unit and Integration Tests

 To run tests in the project, run the following in your terminal: